apache/cordova-coho/docs/processing-pull-requests.md

 * Attempt a `--ff-only` merge to master.
 If this fails, then:
     * Perform a rebase of the `pr/pr#` branch.
     * Attempt a `--ff-only` merge to master.
-    * On success, it will modify the last commit's message to include.
+    * On success, it will modify the last commits message to include.
 'This closes #pr' to ensure the corresponding PR closes on pushing to remote.

 You then should:
  * Squash as many commits as is reasonable together.